 For example, let's assume a funnel with the following criteria: A → B → C, conversion window of one hour

 If the user does A at 1pm and then A again at 1:30pm, before doing B at 1:45pm and C at 2:15pm, they would count as converting to B, but will not be counted as completing the entire funnel to C. This is because 1pm to 2:15pm is greater than one hour.
 The conversion window for a given funnel trial starts with the first instance of A and is not reset by later instances of A in the same trial.
 B and C need to be completed within the conversion window from the first instance of A to be counted as conversions.

 Hold Property Constant

 The way this is calculated depends on whether you have selected a counting method that does not allow users to re-enter the funnel ("Uniques") or allows re-entry ("Totals" or "Sessions).

-- Uniques: When you select "Uniques" and hold a property constant, Mixpanel counts the users only once when they enter the funnel once and on the first time they do the Step 1 event, Mixpanel will hold constant the property value from the first Step 1 event.
+- Uniques: When you select "Uniques" and hold a property constant, because users of this counting method only enter the funnel once and on the first time they do the Step 1 event, Mixpanel will hold constant the property value from the first Step 1 event.

 To add a property constant to your funnel, select the + Property button at the bottom of the funnel builder.

 Some things to keep in mind are that you are only able to select event properties that apply to all of the events in your funnel.
 Also, you can select multiple properties, but when you do ALL must be kept constant.
 A maximum of 3 properties can be held constant at the same time.